How We're Helping

 Due to the unique and complex nature of the Thomas Fire and 1/9 Debris Flow disaster, and the scope of both short and long-term recovery efforts, The Partnership for Resilient Communities and the County of Santa Barbara established a public private partnership which allows us to provide expert consultants in areas such as strategic planning, coordination and communications across multiple agencies, and guidance regarding state and federal programs and funding sources.
 This is enabling the County to implement a strategic and informed approach to long-term recovery.

-We are working with the County, state, FEMA, US Forest Service and private experts to determine funding sources for short, medium and long term mitigation solutions.
+We are working with the County, state, FEMA, US Forest Service and private experts to find and secure funding for short, medium and long term mitigation solutions.

-We are currently working on several fronts to understand our future risk and explore solutions to reduce the risk.
-Check back for more details.
+We are working on several fronts to understand our future risk and explore solutions to reduce the risk.

 Communities recover more quickly and are stronger when they are prepared for disasters such as floods, fires, debris flows, earthquakes and tsunamis.
-Leveraging the work established by the Aware and Prepare initiative and the Montecito Center, The Partnership for Resilient Communities will continue to advocate for a culture of resiliency.
+Leveraging the work established by the Aware and Prepare initiative and the Montecito Center and the experiences of our expert advisors, The Partnership for Resilient Communities will continue to advocate for a culture of resiliency.